Features of the CleanTalk Security Plugin

 Security Traffic Control

-• Block a specific IP address, network, or country directly from the interface.
+• Instantly block specific IP addresses, networks, or entire countries directly from the interface.

 Malware Scanner